haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 Such decision would not to be taken lightly, but we believe that getting things done for the bright future should not be hindered by old unsupported luggage.

-One suggestion to improve compatibility story was to keep both UTF-16 and UTF-8 implementations in `text` and switch between them via Cabal flag.
+One suggestion to improve the compatibility story was to keep both UTF-16 and UTF-8 implementations in `text` and switch between them via Cabal flag.
 It seems, however, that such strategy will put an undue, indefinitely long burden on `text` maintainers, and brings little benefits to downstream packages, because